GuestMeNot/Creative-Thoughts/DecentralizedDigitalCertificates.md

 certificates can be created without GAS.
 Afterwards, GAS will need to be paid to prevent misuse.

+### Implications

+One interesting implication of this approach is that after X peers have joined any addition peer who wishes to join must already have sufficient GAS.
+This could be seen as positive since the distributed system will not be flooded with random peers requesting to join.
+It could also be seen as negative because it limits the potential pool of additional peers.

 ### CID

 One alternative to this system might be to use